jdriscoll/jdriscoll.github.com/about.markdown

 title: I write software for people.
 ---

 My name is Justin Driscoll.
-I'm the lead software developer at [Makalu Interactive](http://makaluinc.com) where I design and develop [web and mobile software](http://github.com/jdriscoll).
-In my spare time I wrote an iOS notebook app called [OnePAD](http://www.onepadapp.com) and started a couple of moderately popular open source projects for Django.
+I design and develop web and mobile software as both the Lead Developer at [Makalu Interactive](http://makaluinc.com) and the founder of [Retrobit Operations](http://retrobitops.com).

 <p>
 	<a href="https://twitter.com/jdriscoll" class="twitter-follow-button" data-show-count="false" data-size="large" data-dnt="true">Follow @jdriscoll</a>